 Building on an increasing number of submissions, we are again using two submission cycles this academic year.
 The first submission deadline is Wednesday, December 23, 2020, and is for class and research projects happening in summer/fall 2020.
 The second deadline of Friday, June 25, 2021 is for winter/spring courses and projects, and for year long projects.
 Winners will be announced within 2-3 months of the submission deadlines.

 There are two main categories for submissions to the competition:

 - Undergraduate Statistics Class Project Competition (USCLAP): This competition is for undergraduate students who are taking a statistics/data science course at the introductory or intermediate level, in which a class project is part of the course work (either required or optional).
 Introductory courses are those with no statistics/data science prerequisite course.
 Project submissions are a short report/paper (up to 3 pages).
 When submitting, a project needs to be entered with one of two levels:

 - Undergraduate Statistics Research Project Competition (USRESP): This competition is for undergraduate students who conduct research projects related to statistics or data science, either methodological or applied.
 The types of research projects may include research work from REU research projects, senior capstone research projects, or independent research projects that are not based on a specific course that students are taking.
-Project submissions are a paper (up to 20 pages in length).
+Project submissions are a paper (up to 20 pages).

 - A project can only be submitted to one of USRESP or USCLAP --- not both.
 Projects can only be submitted to the competition once.

-The Electronic Undergraduate Statistics Research Conference (eUSR), which runs each fall, is a FREE online conference where undergraduate statistics and data science students get to present their work, learn more about careers in statistics, data science, & related fields, and acquire valuable information about applying to & succeeding in graduate school.
+The Electronic Undergraduate Statistics Research Conference (eUSR), which runs each fall, is a FREE online conference where undergraduate statistics & data science students present their work, learn more about careers in statistics & data science, and acquire valuable information about applying to, and succeeding in, graduate school.
 All undergraduate students and faculty are invited to attend.
 For more information click here.